 The painting presents a view of a rocky outcrop bathed in the early morning sunlight.
 You can see the swirling mist rising from the valleys of the Catskill mountains and catching the sunlight.
 The dark looming mountains are framed by tangled brush, fallen trees, and jagged rocks.
 The view we have through this painting is of an untainted American Wilderness.

-Thomas Cole, Public domain, via Wikimedia Commons
+Sunrise in the Catskills (1826) by Thomas Cole; Thomas Cole, Public domain, via Wikimedia Commons

 View of the Forest of Fontainebleau (1830) by Jean-Baptiste-Camille Corot